-- (iv) Identify social, economic, environmental, biological and emotional determinants of health in given case and take them into account while planning therapeutic, rehabilitative, preventive and promotiv measures /strategies. - (v) Diagnose and manage majority of conditions in the speciality concerned on the basis of clinical assessment and appropriately selected and conducted investigations. - Plan and advise measures for prevention and rehabilitation of patients suffering from disease and disability related to the speciality. - (vii) Demonstrate skills in documentation of individual case details as well as morbidity and mortality data relevant to the assigned situation. - (viii) Demonstrate empathy and humane approach towards patients and there families and exhibit inter personal behavior in accordance with the social norms and expectations. (ix) Play the assigned rate in interpretations.

-Play the assigned role in implementation of national health programmes, effectively and responsibly.
+- (v) Diagnose and manage majority of conditions in the speciality concerned on the basis of clinical assessment and appropriately selected and conducted investigations. - (vi) Plan and advise measures for prevention and rehabilitation of patients suffering from disease and disability related to the speciality. - (vii) Demonstrate skills in documentation of individual case details as well as morbidity and mortality data relevant to the assigned situation. - (viii) Demonstrate empathy and humane approach towards patients and there families and exhibit inter personal behavior in accordance with the social norms and expectations. (ix) Play the assigned rate is in the personal behavior in accordance. - Play the assigned role in implementation of national health programmes, effectively and responsibly.

-- Organize and supervise the chosen/assigned health care services demonstrating adequate managerial skills in theclinical/hospital or the field situation. - (xi) Develop skills as a self directed learner, recognize continuing educational needs, select and use appropriate learning resources.
+Organize and supervise the desired formula in the supervise that the supervise the - Organize and supervise the chosen/assigned health care services demonstrating adequate managerial skills in theclinical/hospital or the field situation.

+(xi) Develop skills as a self-time. - (xi) Develop skills as a self directed learner, recognize continuing educational needs, select and use appropriate learning resources.
-(xii) Demonstrate competence in basic concepts of research, methodology and epidemiology, and be able to critically analyse relevant published research literature.

-(xiii) Develop skills in using educational methods and techniques as applicable to the teaching of medical/nursing students, general physicians and paramedical health workers.

-(xiv) Function as an effective leader of health team engaged in healthcare research or training.
+- (xii) Demonstrate competence in basic concepts of research, methodology and epidemiology, and be able to critically analyse relevant published research literature. - (xiii) Develop skills in using educational methods and techniques as applicable to the teaching of medical/nursing students, general physicians and paramedical health workers. - (xiv), Function as an effective leader of health team engaged in healthcare research or training.